How to Report an Issue

 Tip!: It’s easy to get a zip file of your server logs using the Download Logs button under Settings > Server > Troubleshooting in Plex Web App.

 How to Enable Debug Logging

 In order to enable Debug Logging for your Plex Media Server, first open your Plex Web App.

-Click the Settings button in the left sidebar under the Manage heading.
-If your account is admin to more than one Plex Media Server, you can choose which server settings to view on the Settings page.
+Click the Settings button in the top actionbar.
+If your account is an administrator to more than one Plex Media Server, you can choose which server settings to view in the dropdown list on the left side of the Settings page.

-By default, you’ll be in the General section of the server settings, which is where you need to be.
+Choose the General tab beneath the server selector.
 Toggle the Show Advanced button on the right, if advanced settings are not already being shown.

-Check the Enable Plex Media Server debug logging option.
+Enable the checkbox for the Enable Plex Media Server debug logging setting and then Save Changes.

 Warning!: Please DO NOT turn on the verbose logging option unless specifically instructed to do so.
 That level of logging is rarely desired and can hamper investigations.